forcedotcom/salesforcedx-vscode/docs/articles/user-guide/org-browser.md

 ![Overwrite components](../../images/overwrite-prompt.png)

 When the CLI retrieves components by a metadata type, the Org Browser needs an up-to-date list of all of the components to be retrieved.
+Therefore, the Org Browser will automatically refresh the component list before retrieving by a type.
 This is so the extensions can accurately check the local workspace for existing components.

 > Because of the asynchronous nature of the Metadata API, there exists the possibility for a simultaneous deploy and retrieve to enter a race condition.
 This could result in retrieving unexpected components.
 Keep this in mind if there are deploys happening while using the Org Browser.